ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* size

-Size of the linked cad shape.
+Size of the linked CAD shape.

 <a id="compolyx.CADReference.status"></a>